scholarly-python-package/scholarly/README.md

 Note that because of the nature of web scraping, this project will be in **perpetual alpha**.

+### v0.1.2

+* Now request HTTPS connection rather than HTTP and update test.py to account for a new "Zucker".
+Also added information for the v0.1.1 revision.

+### v0.1.1

+* Fixed an issue with multi-page Author results, author entries with no citations (which are rare, but do occur), and added some tests using unittest.

 ### v0.1

 * Initial release.